1938 Atlantic hurricane season: Hurricane Six

-Residents of New England received little advanced notice on the powerful hurricane, whose strength was vastly underestimated in storm bulletins preceding its approach.
-These warnings were issued only a few hours before the cyclone made landfall, and forecasts over previous days had originally expected the hurricane to strike Florida.
-As a result, the storm was regarded as one of the most powerful and damaging cyclones in recorded history across the region.
-A massive storm surge of 17 ft was recorded in Connecticut, while storm tides of 18–25 ft lashed the Rhode Island coastline.
+Residents of New England received little advanced notice of the hurricane's approach.
+The U.S. Weather Bureau had issued warnings for Florida on September 20, but none were issued further north up the coast, as forecasters assumed that the usual path for systems at that time of the year and turn out to sea.
+A storm surge of 17 ft was recorded along the Connecticut coast, while storm tides of 18–25 ft lashed the Rhode Island coastline.
 The Blue Hill Meteorological Observatory in Massachusetts recorded peak sustained winds of 121 mph, gusting to 186 mph; the highest sustained wind measurement not influenced by terrain was 109 mph at Fishers Island, New York.
 About 20,000 mi of power and telephone lines were toppled on Long Island alone.
+In New York City, sustained winds of 120 mph buffeted the top of the Empire State Building; sustained winds at ground level in Central Park were 60 mph.
 Wave heights reached 50 ft in Gloucester, Massachusetts.
 Several inches of rain occurred throughout New England, peaking at 12.77 in in Gardner, Massachusetts.
 Across the region, approximately 8,900 homes and buildings were destroyed and an additional 15,000 were damaged, leaving about 63,000 people homeless.
 Around 2 billion trees were destroyed.
 A total of 2,605 vessels were destroyed and 3,369 more were damaged.
 The estimate of people killed during the hurricane ranges from 494 to 700, with more than 1,700 individuals injured.
 Total damage was estimated at $620 million.